harshkr101/criminal-intent/README.md

 # Criminal_Intent
-A simple android for reporting crime in your area.
+A simple android app for reporting crime in your area.